choria-legacy/marionette-collective/website/reference/basic/gettingstarted_debian.md

   plugin.psk = abcdefghj
 {% endhighlight %}

-You should also create _/etc/mcollective/server.cfg_ here's a sample, a full reference of config settings can be found here [ConfigurationReference][]:
+You should also create _/etc/mcollective/server.cfg_ here's a sample, a full reference of config settings can be found on the [Server Configuration Reference][server_config]:

 {% highlight ini %}
   # main config